What’s the difference between a terrible password and a great password?

-It’s safe to say that most of us already know that passwords like ‘password’, ‘letmein’, or ‘qwerty’ are not the most secure passwords that we could choose.
+It’s safe to say that most of us already know that passwords like ‘password’, ‘letmein’, or ‘qwerty’ are not the most secure passwords.
 But, do we all know how to create solid passwords that aren’t easily guessed or hacked?

-For years, the National Institute of Standards and Technology (NIST) has been recommending that organizations require very complex passwords with numeric digits, special characters, and a mixture of upper and lower-case letters, also requiring their users to change their passwords regularly.
+For years, the National Institute of Standards and Technology (NIST) has been recommending that organizations require very complex passwords with numeric digits, special characters, and a mixture of upper and lower-case letters.
+They also require their users to change their passwords regularly.
 That makes sense, right?
+Not really…

-Requiring special characters and numbers in passwords (“complex passwords”) turns out to add much less security that it would seem.
-It’s a trivial exercise in brute-force hacking software to replace o’s, i’s, and e’s with 0’s, 1’s, and 3’s when brute-forcing passwords– and special characters, unfortunately, do not significantly increase the challenge to a hacker who runs any decent hacking software.
-And make no mistake, a quick Google search for ‘free hacking tools’ will come up with a LOT of results, and this is on the regular World Wide Web – the so-called Dark Web is an even better place for people to find this type of software.
-(Many software hacking tools are available from websites that position these tools as being for ‘ethical hacking’ and ‘security testing’, but this all depends on who is using the tools…)
+Requiring special characters and numbers in passwords turns out to add much less security than it would seem.
+It’s a trivial exercise to replace o’s, i’s, and e’s with 0’s, 1’s, and 3’s when brute-forcing passwords.
+And special characters, unfortunately, do not significantly increase the challenge to a hacker who runs any decent hacking software.
+Make no mistake, a quick Google search for ‘free hacking tools’ will come up with a lot of results.

-Also, periodic password changes seem like a good idea and are commonly enforced.
-But, in practice, that requirement makes things harder for employees, harder for system administrators who may have to reset new forgotten passwords, and encourages users to simply make a trivial change to their last password so it’s easier to remember.
-For example, “Hey, it’s required password-change day today, so I’ll change my password from ‘monkey22’ to ‘monkey23’”.
+Periodic password changes seem like a good idea and are commonly enforced.
+But, in practice, that requirement makes things harder for employees and system administrators who may have to reset new forgotten passwords.
 In the long run, password changes don’t actually help increase security by very much, if at all.

-Good luck, and remember, it’s a jungle out there…
+In short, the answer to a strong password is password length.
+Good luck, and remember, it’s a jungle out there.